BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^44]: **Review the Transaction.** _Never_ treat this as a rubber stamp.
 Always look carefully at all data shown by your signing device, including how much is being sent and where.
 This is your main defense against a man-in-the-middle attack or corruption of Sparrow.

 [^45]: **Specific or Vague.** When you are writing your letter to your heirs, you can be either very specific, listing exactly how they can access your funds, and where all the puzzle pieces to do so are; or you can be vague, saying what they'll need but not where they are.
 Being specific means that a thief breaking into any of your storage then has a blueprint for where the rest are and how to access your digital assets.
 Though there's still no Single Point of Compromise, there's now a Single Blueprint of Compromise.
 Being vague means that your heirs might fail to access your funds if they don't know where all the pieces might be kept.
 There _are_ compromises, for example if your Primary Storage is your Bank Safety Deposit Box and your Secondary Storage is a locked drawer at your work, you could choose to be really specific by naming the bank and the place of work, or you could be only somewhat vague and say "bank" and "work".
 Ultimately, you need to decide whether theft or loss is more liekly and plan accordingly.
 Our general analysis is accidental loss is a lot more common than individual theft, and so we suggest moving toward the "specific" side of the equation.

+[^46]: **Why Backup?** Pragmatically, it's good to always make sure your backup is up-to-date.
+But, we also don't have a lot of data on the longevity of MicroSD cards.
+Our current belief is that they last 10 years (but is that a median, an average, a minimum? we're not sure) and that they remain fresher if exercised.
+So, every year you make sure you read and write to your card.
+And every three years, you replace it.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.